-In addition, a proportion of the inflation linked swaps also receives six monthly interest amounts based on a fixed rate (see note 8 for further details).
+In addition, a proportion of the inflation linked swaps also receives six monthly interest amounts based on a fixed rate (see note 7 for further details).

 Interest payments and receipts are accrued in the profit and loss account.
-The RPI bullet accumulated at the balance sheet date has been discounted using an appropriate rate applied to the specific life of the future accretion paydowns of the inflation linked swaps, this is incorporated into the fair value of the derivative.
+The RPI bullet accumulated at the balance sheet date has been discounted using an appropriate rate applied to the specific life of the future accretion paydowns of the inflation linked swaps.
+This is accrued in the profit and loss account and recognised within financial liabilities.
 The RPI bullet accrued to 31 March 2020 was £223.3m (2019: £184.5m) which has been reduced by £69.3m (2019: £57.2m) when discounted to present value.